 Overview

 Email spoofing is a growing problem and has unfortunately reached the point where you can't reliably trust the information associated with an email to tell you who actually sent the message.
-Malicious individuals commonly use email spoofing to hide the origin of an email message, in turn increasing the chances that you will respond, when sending out spam, phishing or malware laden emails.
-Unfortunately it is possible because the main protocol used in sending email (SMTP) does not include an authentication mechanism.
+Scammers commonly use email spoofing to hide the origin of an email message, in turn increasing the chances that you will respond, when sending out spam, phishing or malware laden emails.
+Unfortunately, it is possible because the main protocol used in sending email (SMTP) does not include an authentication mechanism.
 The risks associated with spoofed emails range from being a nuisance to endangerment of personal safety.
 Some jurisdictions have enacted legislation against this form of email identity fraud, but many agree that this is a technical problem that calls for a technical solution.

 Details: